hoangsonww/My-Portfolio-Website/.github/README.md

 ## License

 This project is open-source and available under the MIT License.
+See the [LICENSE](../LICENSE) file for more information.

 ## Connect with Me